Pakistan International Airlines Flight 740

 Pakistan International Airlines Flight 740 was a Hajj pilgrimage flight from Kano, Nigeria to Karachi, Pakistan with an intermediate stopover in Jeddah, Saudi Arabia.
 Operated by Pakistan International Airlines, on 26 November 1979, the Boeing 707-340C serving the route crashed shortly after takeoff from Jeddah International Airport.
 All 156 people on board were killed.

 Aircraft

-The aircraft involved was a nine-year-old Boeing 707-340C with serial number 20275 and serial 844.
-It was built in 1970 and on July 30 made its first flight.
+The aircraft involved was a nine-year-old Boeing 707-340C with serial number 20275 and line number 844.
+It was manufactured in 1970 and first flew on July 30.
 Ten days later, on 10 August, it was delivered to Pakistan International Airlines (PIA) and was registered as AP-AWB.
 It was re-registered as AP-AWZ in 1972 after being leased for several months to another airline.
-The aircraft had 30,700 flight hours at the time of the crash.
+The aircraft logged 30,710 airframe hours at the time of the accident.